KenethGarcia/ClassiPyGRB/JOSS_Docs/paper.md

 ![t-SNE visualization map obtained for the noise-reduced dataset binned at $64$ ms with $pp=30$.
 GRBs colored in magenta are classified as Extended Emission by previous works.
 Image taken from [@Garcia-Cifuentes:2023] \label{fig:fig1}](Figures/EE_analysis_updated.jpg)

-Moreover, `ClassipyGRB` has been use to find in few seconds, similar GRBs with some specific feature, such as a bright component (Angulo Valdez et al.(2023), in prep).
+Moreover, `ClassipyGRB` has been use to find in few seconds, similar GRBs with some specific feature, such as a bright component (Angulo Valdez et al. 2023, in prep).

 # Methodology and Structure of ClassiPyGRB